Greek Food: 65 Authentic Dishes You Need (IMMEDIATELY)

 8. Kolokithokeftedes

-A white plate with the Greek food, Kolokithokeftedes, on them.
+A wooden platter with four Greek Kolokithokeftedes on them.

 This is a recipe you’re going to find in most of the islands in Greece.